Note: Some of the material in this story is MATURE.

 “Scott?
 Are you here?”

-She figured he was, because his car was in the driveway, but the house remained dead silent.
+She figured he was because his car was in the driveway, but the house remained dark and dead silent.

-The smell seemed to become more overwhelming the longer she stayed in the house.
+The smell seemed to become more overwhelming the longer she stayed in the house, turning on lights as she went.
 She thought to go straight to the kitchen and remove whatever the offensive thing was, but she was determined to confront Scott first and see what he had to say for himself.

 She stepped into the living room, and sure enough, there he sat on the couch.
 If I didn’t know better, I’d say he hasn’t moved an inch since I left, she thought, sourly.
 She walked around the arm of the couch to find out what the hell, if anything, he’d done while she was gone.